richardanaya/pinephone-gtk-rs-starter/README.md

 ## Compilation

-Check out commands in my `Makefile` or simply run `make`.
+Run `cargo build` - checkout the `build.rs` file to see how everything is done.

-Notice how I compile glade, images, and css into a single `.gresource` file, this let's me embed the bytes of all the things my app needs into my Rust app.
+Notice how I compile glade, images, and css into a single `.gresource` file, this lets me embed the bytes of all the things my app needs into my Rust app.

 Currently I compile this on my desktop for quick iteration and my phone to test out.

-* in debug mode, the app will be about the size of a pinephone
+* In debug mode, the app will be about the size of a pinephone
-* in release mode, the app will maximize to take up available space (assumed to be running on phone)
+* In release mode, the app will maximize to take up available space (assumed to be running on phone)

-When i compile on the phone, I have to increase my amount of ram by uzing zram
+When I compile on the phone, I have to increase my amount of ram by using zram

 ```
 sudo swapoff /dev/zram0